15 Steps To Recognizing And Managing Your Emotions

 recognizing and managing emotions

-Primary Emotions:
+Primary Emotions

 Free Girl Doing a Jump Shot Stock Photo

-Sadness: Grief, sorrow, disappointment, loneliness.
+Sadness: Sadness is grief, sorrow, disappointment, or loneliness.

 Free Person with Head Covered with a Cardboard Box Taking a Selfie Stock Photo